boomshineking/CNN-using-mlflow-for-model-comparison-/README.md

 # CIFAR-10 Image Classification with CNN
+                    '''Please do note i have not upload all the parts of project structure as most of it is generated during work once you run test.py you will generate mlruns and artifact'''
 This repository contains a complete pipeline for training, evaluating, and deploying a Convolutional Neural Network (CNN) on the CIFAR-10 dataset.
 It includes data preprocessing, model training with MLflow tracking, and a Gradio web app for interactive inference.

 ---